Skip to Content

 How To Store + Tips For This Easy Fried Rice Recipe

-• Do store any leftovers in an airtight container in the refrigerator for up to 3 days.
+• Store any leftovers in an airtight container in the refrigerator for up to 3 days.

 • Don’t try to freeze fried rice, it just doesn’t freeze well.
+The rice will become crumbly.

 Today, A Fried Rice Recipe; Tomorrow, The World!